israellandes/Pocket-Sphinx/README.md

 # Requirements:

-- Windows with Conda
+- Windows with Conda or Linux
-- Linux
 - Python
 - Pip